ipfs/kubo/docs/experimental-features.md

 Modify your ipfs config:

 ```
-ipfs config --json Swarm.EnableRelayHop false
-ipfs config --json Swarm.EnableAutoRelay true
+ipfs config --json Swarm.RelayClient.Enabled true
 ```

-NOTE: Ensuring `Swarm.EnableRelayHop` is _false_ is extremely important here.
-If you set it to true, you will _act_ as a public relay for the rest of the network instead of _using_ the public relays.

 ### Road to being a real feature

 - [ ] needs testing
+- [ ] needs to be automatically enabled when AutoNAT detects node is behind an impenetrable NAT.

 ## Strategic Providing